How to Get from Miami to Key West in 3 Easy Ways

 Booking: Miami to Key West Shuttle

-3. Miami to Key West Flights
+3. Flying from Miami to Key West

-If you’re short on time and are looking for the most comfortable way to travel to Key West from Miami, consider booking a flight.
-These routes are short and sweet, and you can travel from the mainland to the Conch Republic in no time.
+If you’re short on time and are looking for the most comfortable way to travel to Key West consider booking a flight.
+These flights from Miami to Key West are short and sweet, and you can travel from the mainland to the Conch Republic in no time.

-• Quick flights.
+- Quick flights.
 Miami to Key West flights only last an hour.
 If you’re looking to save time and want to reach your destination as fast as possible, this is the option for you.

-• Comfortable seats.
+- Comfortable seats.
 During your hour-long flight, you’ll be in a comfy seat with all the amenities you’d expect on an airplane.

-• Hassle-free journey.
+- Hassle-free journey.
 When you fly to Key West, everything is taken care of for you.
 You don’t have to worry about the stress of driving — just sit back and enjoy the ride.

-Miami to Key West Flights: Drawbacks
+Cons: Flying from Miami to Key West

 While flying to Key West from Miami is super convenient, here are some potential drawbacks you should consider before booking your flight:

-• More expensive.
+- More expensive.
 Convenience comes at a price.
 Expect to pay $150-$250 for your round-trip flight from Miami to Key West.

-• Commuting to/from the airport.
+- Commuting to/from the airport.
 If you fly from Miami to Key West, you’ll have to find a way to and from each of the airports.
 Neither are located in the touristy parts of their cities.
 The cheapest flights might also be out of Fort Lauderdale (FLL), which means you’d have to pay more to reach the airport if you’re staying in Miami.

-• Potential baggage fees.
+- Potential baggage fees.
 If you plan on spending a few days or a week in Key West, you might need to bring more than a carry-on — which means you’ll have to pay baggage fees for your flight.

-How to Get There: Flights to Key West from Miami
+Flights to Key West from Miami

 If you haven’t spent a lot of time in Florida, you might not have heard of Silver Airways before.
 They’re a local budget carrier based out of Hollywood, FL, and they specialize in flights to various cities in Florida, The Bahamas, Puerto Rico and the U.S. Virgin Islands.